sudorandom/kmcd.dev/content/posts/2026/http2-from-scratch-part-1/index.md

 See the full source at Github: {{< github-link file="go/client.go" >}}.
 {{</ aside >}}

 This is actually quite amazing.
 A lot of hard work is being done to give us a TLS-wrapped connection and we've also used TLS to negotiate the HTTP/2 protocol for us.
-I'm not focused on TLS in this article so I feel like it's 'fine' to re-use Go's TLS libraries even though this isn't technically 'from scratch'.
+TLS is a complex protocol in its own right, so we’ll rely on Go’s `crypto/tls` package and focus entirely on `HTTP/2` from this point forward.

 ### What Happens Next